• Skip to primary navigation

 • Dry Pinto Beans: A nutritious ingredient that is high in fiber, protein, and iron.

-• Salt: Used to enhance the flavor of the pinto beans.
+• Salt: Used to enhance the flavor.

 • Black Pepper: It pairs well with the other seasonings and enhances the overall flavor of the dish.

-• Garlic Powder: Adds depth and richness to the pinto beans.
+• Garlic Powder: Adds depth and richness.

 Step-By-Step Instructions

-Rinse the pinto beans and pick out any small stones or debris.
+Step 1: Rinse the pinto beans and pick out any small stones or debris.
 Place the pinto beans in a large Crock Pot.

-Add the water, salt, black pepper, garlic powder, and onion powder to the Crock Pot.
+Step 2: Add the water, salt, black pepper, garlic powder, and onion powder to the Crock Pot.
 Stir to combine.

-Cover and cook on low heat for 8 hours, or until the beans are tender.
+Step 3: Cover and cook on low heat for 8 hours, or until the beans are tender.
 Check the beans every hour or so to make sure there is enough liquid and to stir.

-Once the beans are tender, taste for seasoning and add more salt, pepper, garlic powder, or onion powder if needed.
+Step 4: Once the beans are tender, taste for seasoning and add more salt, pepper, garlic powder, or onion powder if needed.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-top view of pinto beans on a plate.
+Pinto beans on a white plate.

 Turn Pinto Beans Into Refried Beans